simbleau/fontsubset/README.md

 The above scripts generate the new fonts and output them to the assets folder, you will find these commands defined in the `package.json` file.

+# Font inspection

+I use [fontforge](https://fontforge.org/en-US/) to inspect the generated fonts for their code points.

 ---

 ❗ **More information: see [parent repository](https://github.com/Jieiku/fontsubset/blob/main/README.md).**